Saturday September 26th – 4.00pm to midnight. Cost: £95.00 per person.

 We would like to reassure our clients that they can confidently book a place on a course during the coronavirus pandemic in the knowledge that, if the course has to be postponed, we will do our best to reschedule it at a later date.
 If we are not able to do so, you will be offered a place on an alternative course or a refund of the course fee.
 See here for further details.

 Most photographers have tried to photograph a sunset at some point (many cameras even have a special “sunset” mode), but the results are often disappointing.
 On this course you’ll find out why this can happen, and learn some of the techniques that will make your sunset photos really come alive.
 Many of these same techniques also apply to twilight and night photography, and during this course, you will learn how and when to use them.

 Modern digital cameras work extremely well in low light conditions, and have made night photography much easier and predictable than it used to be in the days of film.
 So if you’ve ever wanted to try low light, night photography and “light painting“, this course will show you how to get started, and what fun it can be!

 It is being held at a very safe, rural location at a Field Centre in the Derbyshire Peak District – which has relatively little light pollution and is ideally suited for sunset and night photography.
 With wide horizons, barns and trees and amazing old industrial buildings and chimneys silhouetted against the sky, this is one the prime locations in the whole of the Peak District for this type of photography.
-The course will begin two hours before sunset (so we will be able to take full advantage of “golden hour” light), continue through “blue hour” after sunset, and into darkness proper – with the light of the almost full moon to help us.
+The course will begin almost three hours before sunset (so we will be able to take full advantage of “golden hour” light), continue through “blue hour” after sunset, and into darkness proper – with the light of the almost full moon to help us.
 There will be a maximum of only 6 people on the course.

 Please contact us if you would like more information, or to request a booking form for this course.
 Numbers on this course are deliberately being kept low, and priority will be given to people who have already attended one of our landscape photography courses.